About Our Instructors

 After studying Biochemistry, Microbiology and Genetics at university, Lindy moved with her husband Rick to Johannesburg in 1979.
 There she changed careers to become a computer programmer, and she is still involved in doing support for a consulting company.

-In 2004 Lindy started the TTouch for Companion Animals programme and is now a Practitioner level 2.
-Besides organizing the practitioner training clinics for the Tellington TTouch Method for horses (TTEAM), she gives clinics as well as private consultations for both horses and companion animals while traveling to all sorts of interesting places!
+Lindy is a Tellington TTouch Instructor for Companions Animals and for Horses.
+Besides organizing the practitioner training clinics for the Tellington TTouch Method for horses, she gives clinics as well as private consultations for both horses and companion animals while traveling to all sorts of interesting places!

 To learn more about Lindy, visit her website, www.lindydekker.com.